assemblyinc/SitecoreSitemapXML/README.md

 	c.
 Excluded Items - individual items to be excluded from the sitemap
 	d.
 File Name - the name of the sitemap XML file file which will be saved in the root Website directory
 	e.
 Server Url - the server URL to be used in the sitemap URLs.
 The module falls back to using the server URL which was used to request the sitemap.
+	f.
+Enabled Languages - select languages that sitemap URLs muls be inclued with.
+Leave blank to include all assigned languages.
+	g.
+Use Display Name - select if Display Name of the item should be used for URL generation.
+(Selected by default)
+	h.
+Enable Language Embedding - select if language should be embedded in the URL.
+(Selected by default)

 9. To include shared content in the sitemap add a Shared Content Definition item under the Sitemap Configuration item for the website in question and specify the Parent Item (parent content item) and Content Location (the parent item for the shared content).
 10. Sitemap will be generated and submitted after publishing (if productionEnvironment setting is set to true).
 Also you can submit sitemap manually.
 Run the Sitemap Manager application (sitecore menu/all programs/sitemap manager) and click “Refresh sitemap” button.